MichaelSebsbe/async-notification-service/src/api/Readme.md

 # Notification Service API Documentation

 This service manages device tokens for push notifications across different platforms (iOS, Android, and Web).
+> NOTE: Android and Web are not yet implemented

 ## Endpoints